myobie/nathanherald.com/content/writing/_index.md

 +++
-title = "Archive of my writing and links"
+title = "Archive of my writing and links to other places"
 +++